Can You Save Browning Arborvitae? Preventive Action Plan

 How To Save Brown Arborvitae Trees in Summer

+Here we can help you with this.
 These preventive measures will help you keep your plant green and healthy.

-• Water properly: Most established plants require around one inch of water each week, and freshly planted trees require more to prevent transplant shock and develop their root systems.
+Most established plants require around one inch of water each week, and freshly planted trees require more to prevent transplant shock and develop their root systems.
 This one inch of water might come from rainfall or supplementary irrigation.

 Installing a rain gauge in your garden is the easiest method to keep track of how much water your land receives.
 This will give you a better idea each week of whether the rainfall you got was appropriate or whether you need to bring out the hose and give your plants some more water.
+Water consistency will aid in preventing the thuja trees from turning brown.
+If you are wondering ‘Why my arborvitae is turning brown in summer,’ checking the water level is the first thing you should do.

-• Plant in spring at a well-protected location: Planting arborvitae in the early spring will give them more than enough time to create a strong root system throughout the season, allowing them to transport much-needed water to leaves and avoid browning.
+Planting arborvitae in the early spring will give them more than enough time to create a strong root system throughout the season, allowing them to transport much-needed water to leaves and avoid browning.
 So, spring is considered the best season to bring up the arborvitae trees.
+Check various types of arborvitae trees for spring.

+Another point that should be borne in mind is the location.
+Proper irrigation facilities should be accessible for proper growth.
+Know more about how fast arborvitaes grow.
 If you want to plant arborvitae later in the season, wait until the summer heat has passed before planting, but don’t wait until immediately before winter since the roots won’t have time to develop.

-• Mulch: Mulching is undoubtedly the finest strategy for keeping newly established or even older, established bushes and trees healthy over time.
+• Mulching is undoubtedly the finest strategy for keeping newly established or even older, established bushes and trees healthy over time.
 Mulching at the foot of the arborvitae will help preserve soil moisture, enhance soil structure, and reduce lawnmower damage.

 • Plant the Correct Root Length: Make sure that the same length of roots is planted below the ground level if you transport the plant.